dmerejkowsky/blog/content/post/0074-let-s-build-chuck-norris-part-7-android-jna.md

   });
 ```

+## Adding ChuckNorris sources

+One of Java's slogan is "Write Once, Run Everywhere" [^1].

+So let's:

+* Add jna in the dependencies
+* Add the ChuckNorris.java file we wrote earlier

+And everything should work, right?

+## Fun with jnidispatch.so

-Now let's create an emulator, and click on play:
+To check if our code works, let's create an emulator, and click on play.

+We're faced with:

 > **ChuckNorris has stopped**
 >